Bucketlist Travels logo

 When to go

-Cape Town is a year-round destination – but depending on what you want to do.
+Cape Town is a year-round destination – its magic shifts with the seasons – but when to go depends on what you want to do.

 In winter, known as the Green Season, cold fronts with heavy rain are the norm with crisp, clear days in between, ideal for sightseeing.
 It might not be beach weather, but it’s a great time to secure value-for-money discounts on everything from accommodation to restaurants.
 This is a great time if you’re coming for Cape Town’s food, art and museums.